-There is a distinction to be made between these two forms, or strains: Classical BSE occurs through the consumption of contaminated feed (see section ‘transmission and spread’).
-Whilst classical BSE was identified as a significant threat in the 90s, its occurrence has markedly decreased over the past years, as a result of the successful implementation of effective control measures and is now estimated to be extremely low (close to 0 cases).
-Atypical BSE refers to naturally and sporadically occurring forms, which are believed to occur in all cattle populations at a very low rate, and which have only been identified in older cattle when conducting intensive surveillance.
+There is a distinction to be made between these two forms: Classical BSE occurs through the consumption of contaminated feed (see section ‘transmission and spread’).
+Whilst classical BSE was identified as a significant threat in the 90s, its incidence has markedly decreased over the past years, as a result of the successful implementation of effective control measures, and is now estimated to be extremely low (close to 0 cases/year worldwide).
+Atypical BSE refers to naturally and sporadically occurring forms, which are believed to occur in all bovine populations at a very low rate, and which have only been identified in older bovines when conducting intensive surveillance.

-In the early 2000s, atypical prions causing atypical BSE were identified as the result of enhanced surveillance for transmissible spongiform encephalopathies.
-The number of cases of atypical BSE is negligible.
+In the early 2000s, prions causing atypical BSE were identified as the result of enhanced surveillance for transmissible spongiform encephalopathies.
+The yearly incidence of atypical BSE is estimated to be negligible.

 Transmission and spread

 The clear understanding of the origin and development of the disease in animals is still subject to scientific research.
-Nevertheless, it has been proven that certain tissues of infected animals, so-called specified risk materials (SRMs), are most likely to contain and therefore transmit the BSE prion.
+Nevertheless, it has been proven that certain tissues of infected animals have greater BSE infectivity.
 According to the WOAH Terrestrial Animal Health Code, these tissues include, according to the bovine’s age: brain, eyes, spinal cord, skull, vertebral column, distal ileum, and any tissue or product that could have been contaminated by or prepared using them.

-Scientists believe that cattle are usually infected through the dietary intake of prion contaminated feed during their first year of life.
-The risk of contamination occurs if the feed contains products derived from ruminants, such as meat-and-bone meal (MBM), which is the protein product obtained by rendering certain parts of animal carcasses, including those of farmed small ruminants and cattle, that are not used for human consumption.
+Scientists believe that bovines are usually infected through the dietary intake of BSE agent-contaminated feed during their first year of life.
+The risk of contamination occurs if the feed contains products derived from ruminants, such as protein meal derived from ruminants.

-The infectious prion is resistant to commercial inactivation procedures such as heat, which means that it may not be destroyed in the rendering process, however their infectivity may be reduced following specific treatment procedures.
-The incidence of BSE was much greater for dairy than beef cattle, since generally, dairy herds are fed concentrate rations that, before the introduction of stricter controls, contained MBM.
+The infectious agents are resistant to commercial inactivation procedures such as heat, which means that they may not be destroyed in the rendering process, however their infectivity may be reduced following specific treatment procedures.
+The incidence of BSE was much greater for dairy than beef bovines, since generally, dairy herds are fed concentrate rations that, before the introduction of stricter controls, contained protein meal derived from ruminants.

 Meanwhile, there is no evidence of direct transmission between animals (horizontal transmission) and little data support that BSE is transmitted from mother to offspring (vertical transmission).

-Nowadays, as a result of the successful implementation of effective control measures, the prevalence of classical BSE is extremely low, as well as its global sanitary impact and public health risk.
+Nowadays, as a result of the successful implementation of effective control measures, the incidence of classical BSE is extremely low, as well as its global sanitary impact and public health risk.

 Public health risk

-To prevent human and animal infection, and the recycling and amplification of prions, many countries have enforced the systematic removal of tissues that might contain a significant amount of BSE infectivity, named specified risk materials (SRMs), from bovine carcasses.
+To prevent human and animal infection, and the recycling and amplification of BSE agents, many countries have enforced the systematic removal of tissues with the greatest BSE infectivity, from bovine carcasses.
 This measure, together with the ban on the use of processed animal proteins in feed (i.e., ruminant-to-ruminant feed ban), have been demonstrated to be strongly efficient in controlling exposure to BSE agents.

 The production of human and veterinary pharmaceutical products, and medical devices or cosmetics, should adhere to strict requirements and ideally avoid the use of bovine materials or materials from other animal species in which prion diseases naturally occur.

-For more information on vCJD, consult the WHO’s website
+For more information on vCJD, consult the following references:

-The time between the moment an animal gets infected with the BSE agent and the onset of clinical signs is between two to eight years.
-Therefore clinical signs of BSE are found in adult animals, which may demonstrate some of the following clinical signs:
+The time between the moment an animal gets infected with a BSE agent and the onset of clinical signs can range from two to more than ten years.
+Therefore, clinical signs of BSE are found in adult animals, which may demonstrate some of the following clinical signs:

 - nervous or aggressive behaviour;